 Let’s be far more realistic taking the Twitter limits into account…

-Depending upon the current age/size of your Twitter account will determine how close to the 1,000 limit per day you can go.
-I avoid following more than 500 accounts per day, I aim for around 300-400, but take breaks: I don’t do this every single day, so over the course of a week it’s following around 1,000 accounts.
+Depending upon the current age/size of your Twitter account will determine how close to the 400/1,000 limit per day you can go.
+I avoid following more than 300 accounts per day, I aim for around 200, but take breaks: I don’t do this every single day, so over the course of a week it’s following around 1,000 accounts.
 I used to follow more, but Twitter changed it’s Twitter limits in 2019, so in 2020 it’s unsafe to follow so many so fast.
 I suggest you self limit how many Twitter accounts followed to 200 and when comfortable at 200 accounts a day try increasing the number you follow: you might find with your Twitter account you can safely follow 250 Twitter accounts a day and never see your account locked: requiring phone verification etc…

 For a brand new account I’ve found if you follow even 200 accounts in the first few hours the account will be considered SPAMMY and those you follow won’t see your account in their followers list for 24hrs.
-Some call this Twitter Ghost-Banned, while “ghosted” those you follow can’t see your account has followed theirs, they can’t followback.
+Some call this Twitter Ghost-Banned, while “ghosted” those you follow can’t see your Twitter account has followed theirs, they can’t followback.